West Nile Virus Infection

 - You have a long-term condition that weakens your immune system, such as diabetes, cancer, or AIDS.

 - You take medicine that weakens your immune system, such as steroids, chemotherapy, or antirejection medicine.

-What are the signs and symptoms of West Nile virus infection?
+What are the signs and symptoms of WNV infection?

-The virus usually will not make you sick.
 Most people who have WNV never know they are infected.
 You may have flu-like symptoms such as fever, headache, eye pain, muscle pain, fatigue, runny nose, cough, and sore throat.
 You may have loss of appetite, nausea, vomiting, abdominal pain, or diarrhea.
-Sometimes a red skin rash may develop.
+A red skin rash may develop.
 The severe form of WNV infection may include fever with one or more of the following:

 - Severe headache, stiff neck, or neck pain

 - Confusion or changes in behavior

 - Seizures, uncontrolled shaking, jerking, stiffness, or slow movement